-Silk River Scrolls to feature in Kew Gardens Exhibition
+On now – Silk River Scrolls feature in Kew Gardens Exhibition

-We can now confirm that the Silk River Scrolls will feature in their very own exhibition at the Royal Botanic Gardens Kew.
+We are very excited that the Silk River Scrolls are featuring in their very own exhibition at the Royal Botanic Gardens Kew.
 More information is below

 Location: Nash Conservatory, Botanic Gardens Kew, Richmond, Surrey, TW9 3AE

 The six metre long, hand-painted scrolls, tell stories of different locations along the River Thames and the Hooghly River in India, the connections between the two rivers and the people who live and work along them.

 One of the scrolls charts the relationship between Kew Gardens and India through its plants, people, art and artefacts.